 Source: US Census Bureau.
 Quarterly Workforce Indicators 101.
 Retrieved April 19, 2019, https://lehd.ces.census.gov/doc/QWI_101.pdf.

 Quarterly Workforce Indicators is one of several premium datasets available in the Data Planet repository.
-(Others include EASI Market Analytics, China Data Center (subnational data), Infogroup Business USA, and International Equities and Metals).
+(Others include EASI Market Analytics, China Data Center (subnational data), Claritas Consumer Profiles, Claritas Financial and Insurance Clout, and Infogroup Business USA).
 For more information on the premium offerings, click here.)

-To see if your library subscribes to any of these modules, look in the indicator panel (the panel on the left side) in Data Planet Statistical Datasets.
-If available at your library, you will see the datasets listed both by Subject and Source, as below.
+To see if your library subscribes to any of these modules, click on the Featured Datasets tab in the left hand Browse indicator panel (the panel on the left side) in Data Planet Statistical Datasets.
+If available at your library, you will see the dataset listed.
+You'll also find it, as well as the QWI-Industry subset by Subject, under Labor and Employment, and Source, under United States Census Bureau.

 Data Planet offers the massive Quarterly Workforce Indicators (QWI) database, which includes 32 indicators providing labor market statistics by industry group and sector, firm size and age, and by worker demographics, dating as far back as 1990 for some geographic areas, as a premium.
 A subset of this database is also available in the base subscription to Data Planet as Quarterly Workforce Indicators - Industry.
 The subset includes nine of the total 32 indicators available in QWI and provides estimates for states, counties, and MSAs, by industry sector and industry group.